localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 - Utilize enhanced, faster AWS services such as S3, Step Functions, DynamoDB and ElastiCache.
 - Get started with a fully-local developer environment with the new LocalStack Desktop Application.

 And much more!
-LocalStack makes it easy to build & test local-first cloud applications, all while improving the **Inner Dev Loop**.
+LocalStack makes it easy to build & test local-first cloud applications, all while improving the **inner dev loop**.
 We are excited to share our recent developments in this release, and discuss how you can get started with them!

 ## What’s new in LocalStack 3.0?